*NEW!* Working from Home

 An “in studio” career has transformed into a “from home” career.

 Social distancing and stay-at-home mandates have transformed the voice over industry overnight.
-Recording from home is suddenly the way to go, even for animation and games, which have historically been face-to-face and in person.
+Recording and auditioning from home is suddenly the way to go, even for animation and games, which have historically been face-to-face and in person.

 Sessions are now directed remotely via conferencing software (sometimes with video, sometimes just audio) and voice actors are now expected to record an on-air quality performance at home and then transfer the session files to the studio after the session via the web.

 Many projects now require a ready-to-go home recording capacity before allowing an audition!